 Reinsurance works by paying a portion of high-cost claims, allowing insurance companies to lower the premiums for individual health insurance plans.
+Consumers who purchase individual health insurance plans receive these premium reductions automatically - they do not need to sign up for the reinsurance program to get its benefits.
 As the reinsurance program brings health insurance premiums down, the amount of money the federal government spends on Affordable Care Act (ACA) tax credits also goes down.
 But rather than letting the federal government pocket the money, the federal government passes that money through to the state to fund the reinsurance program and maintain lower premiums and market stability.

 Colorado Reinsurance Program